-- Expertise in computational methods, causal inference methods, or formal theory. - A successful record of securing competitive external funding for research, managing research projects and delivering on grants; - A track record of delivering research impact beyond academia by engaging with a wide range of policy makers, practitioners and other non-academic stakeholders.
+- 1. A successful record of securing competitive external funding for research, managing research projects and delivering on grants; - 2.
+A track record of delivering research impact beyond academia by engaging with a wide range of policy makers, practitioners and other non-academic stakeholders.